-Go and talk to the DSL or Deputy DSLs and take your written notes (typed & handwritten)/form.
+Go and talk to the DSL or Deputy DSLs and ensure they are alerted on CPOMS.
 However, small you may think the incident is the DSL or Deputy DSL may well have further knowledge from other sources that add to the allegation in some way.
 If you feel the child is in immediate danger, then the DSL or Deputy DSLs should be contacted immediately or you can make are referral direct to Children's Social Care